Blond Angel case: For the Greek administration

-The mayor of Athens, Geórgios Kamínis (picture from February 2013), launched an audit of the local civil registry.
+The mayor of Athens, Geórgios Kamínis (pictured in February 2013), launched an audit of the local civil registry.

 The arrest of the suspect couple brought to light the flaws in the birth registration system, identified as one of the causes of the case.
-At the time of the events, the centralized register had only been in existence for five months.
+At the time, the centralized register had only been in existence for five months.
 Eleftheria Dimopoulou had registered six children in Larissa since 1993, and another four under a different identity in Trikala, also in Thessaly.
-Christos Salis, for his part, has registered four children in Farsala.
-Of the fourteen children declared by the couple (ten of whom are nowhere to be found), six were allegedly born in less than ten months.
+Christos Salis, for his part, had registered four children in Farsala.
+Of the 14 children declared by the couple (ten of whom are nowhere to be found), six were allegedly born in less than ten months.
 Maria was registered beyond the legal deadline of one hundred days after birth, and her adoptive mother used a false identity for one of the two testimonies required.
 In total, the couple received 2,790 euros per month in child benefit.

-The prosecutor in charge of the case emphasized that the case was not necessarily unique, and that a similar case could have happened elsewhere in the country.
+The prosecutor in charge of the case emphasised that the case was not necessarily unique, and that a similar case could have happened elsewhere in the country.
 The mayor of Athens launched an audit of the local civil registry; several of the employees in charge of births were suspended and their director dismissed.
 At national level, the Court of Cassation ordered an investigation into all birth certificates issued since 2008, with the exception of those declared by hospitals.
 Following this measure, several cases of birth declarations considered suspicious by the authorities were examined by the courts.